sst/guide/_chapters/signup-with-aws-cognito.md

 Just be sure to use your Cognito User Pool Id and the email you used to create the account.

+If you would like to allow your users to change their email or password, you can refer to our [Extra Credit series of chapters on user management]({% link _chapters/manage-user-accounts-in-aws-amplify.md %}).

 Next up, we are going to create our first note.